jonathanxu/CP.TwitterClient/README.md

 Use `CPTimelineViewController.tableView:didSelectRowAtIndexPath` for segue into tweet detail view.
 This is accomplished with a manual segue, otherwise it would add a segue button to UITableViewCell and mess up layout.

+### Retweet and Favorite

+- Retweet and Favorite are handled in model (`CPTweet`) with help of `CPTwitterAPIClient`.
+- Most calls are fire-and-forget, with the model updates itself immediately.
+- For retweet, the model supplies a success completion block to retrieve the new retweet id and store on itself, so immediate undo can be performed.